monomadic/ni-file/README.md

 Native Instruments file format support for rust.
 Very basic support at the moment, mostly surrounding the container format (called a Repository).
 Knowledge is all reverse engineered.

 Anyone who wants to do this with me, please get in touch.
-I'm on telegram at @@deathdisco.
+I'm on telegram at @deathdisco.

 ## Progress